XiansAiPlatform/XiansAi.PublicDocs/docs/3-tools/1-agent-tool-types.md

 # Xians.ai Agent Tools

-Agents tools are **reusable** software components that perform specific tasks within your business process flows.
+Agent tools are **reusable** software components that perform specific tasks within your business process flows.
 They serve as building blocks that can be composed together to create complex workflows.

-## Activities vs Agents Tools
+## Activities vs Agent Tools

 Activities sit in between the Flow and the Agent Tools.
 The activity is responsible of following: